Sezei/ff-kate-engine/changenotes.md

 ---
 Modcharts Added;
 - Kreadian Funk - Rave 404 | Warnings
+- Final Escape | Rings Mechanic

 Modcharts Changed;
 None

 Modcharter Changes;
 - Officially added Events and EventDefinitions to the modcharter, allowing for easier porting of modcharts from mods.
+- Added NoteCreated event to the modcharter -> To be used soon?

 Engine Changes;
 None